ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>How Android 15’s Edge-to-Edge Feature Impacts Jetpack Compose Development</blockquote>

 <h3>4.
-Create a spotlight effect with CameraX and Jetpack Compose - <a href="https://medium.com/androiddevelopers/create-a-spotlight-effect-with-camerax-and-jetpack-compose-8a7fa5b76641" target="_blank" rel="noopener noreferrer">link</a></h3>
+Implementing Biometric Authentication in React Native for Mobile Apps - <a href="https://medium.com/@mohantaankit2002/implementing-biometric-authentication-in-react-native-for-mobile-apps-3e5aba92d940" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Android Developers`**
+✍️ **posted by `Ankit`**

-<blockquote>Part 3 — Explore how to overlay Compose UI elements on top of your camera preview for a richer user experience.</blockquote>
+<blockquote>Biometric authentication is the future of security.
+Let’s learn how to integrate it into your React Native app with ease! 🔒✨</blockquote>

 <h3>5.
 Displaying all SwiftUI Previews in a Storybook app - <a href="https://medium.com/eureka-engineering/displaying-all-swiftui-previews-in-a-storybook-app-1dd8e925d777" target="_blank" rel="noopener noreferrer">link</a></h3>